"Yoga could help asthma sufferers, research finds," reports The Independent.

 Where did the story come from?

-The study was carried out by researchers from University College London (UCL) and the University of Verona (Italy).
+The study was carried out by researchers from the Cochrane Collaboration and was funded by the National Institute for Health Research.

 What kind of research was this?

 This systematic review aimed to assess the effect of yoga in people with asthma.

 A review like this combines data from individual studies to form conclusions about the current state of the evidence on the effectiveness and safety of an intervention.